Robust orbital diamagnetism of correlated Dirac fermions in chiral Ising universality class: Model

 We consider the $t$-$V$ model for spinless fermions on a $\pi$-flux square lattice (also called staggered fermions) at half-filling under a uniform magnetic field, which is one of the simplest realizations of interacting Dirac fermions similarly to the honeycomb lattice model ~\cite{QCP_Dirac,Sorella1992,Assaad2013,Otsuka2016,Wang2014,Li2015, Hesselmann2016,Toldin2015,Corboz2018,Tada2019,Tada2020}.
 The model has two Dirac cones in the Brillouin zone corresponding to four component Dirac fermions in total.
 The magnetization arises only from the electron orbital motion since there is no spin degrees of freedom, which enables us to directly study the orbital magnetism.
 The Hamiltonian is given by

 where $\langle i,j\rangle$ is a pair of the nearest neibghbor sites.
 The hopping $t_{ij}=t_{ij}^{(0)}\exp (iA_{ij})$ contains the vector potential in the string gauge as shown in Fig.~\ref{fig:string} corresponding to an applied uniform magnetic field~\cite{Hatsugai1999,Tada2020}, where $t_{j+\hat{x},j}^{(0)}=t\exp(i\pi y_j)$ and $t_{j+\hat{y},j}^{(0)}=t$ corresponding to the $\pi$-flux lattice.
 In the iDMRG calculation, the system is an infinite cylinder whose size is $L_x\times L_y=\infty\times L_y$ with the periodic boundary condition for the $y$-direction, and we introduce superlattice unit cells with the size $L_x'\times L_y$.
 The magnetic field is assumed to be spatially uniform and is an integer multiple of the unit value allowed by the superlattice size, $B=n\times \delta B \quad (n=0,1,2,\cdots, L_x'L_y)$ where $\delta B=2\pi/L_x'L_y$.
-We consider two different system sizes $L_y=6,10$ to discuss finite size effects, and typically use $L_x'=12$ for $L_y=6$ and $L_x'=10$ for $L_y=10$.
+We consider two different system sizes $L_y=6,10$ to discuss finite size effects, and typically use $L_x'=20$ for $L_y=6$ and $L_x'=10$ for $L_y=10$.
 It turns out that the system can be regarded as a two dimensional system when the magnetic length $l_B=1/\sqrt{B}$ is effectively shorter than the system size $L_y$~\cite{Tada2020}, which enables us to study (2+1)-dimensional physics by iDMRG.
-In this study, we use the open source code TenPy~\cite{TenPy1,TenPy2}.
+We also simulate a system with $L_y=14$ only at zero magnetic field, which will be touched on at Sec.~\ref{sec:summary}.
+The system size in the present study is rather limited, but we will demonstrate that our results are consistent with those obtained in the previous studies for larger system sizes at $B=0$ ~\cite{QCP_Dirac,Sorella1992,Assaad2013,Otsuka2016,Wang2014,Li2015, Hesselmann2016,Toldin2015,Corboz2018}.
+This consistency supports our discussions on the system in presence of the magnetic field which is less understood.
+In this study, we use the open source code TeNPy~\cite{TenPy1,TenPy2}.